cpockrandt/PhyloCSFpp/README.rst

 """""""""""""""""""""

 For training your own model, a phylogenetic tree with evolutionary distances, as well as codon frequencies and codon substitution rates for both coding and non-coding regions are required.
-At the moment neither PhyloCSF, nor PhyloCSF++ has a tool to compute this model, but we are planning to include it into PhyloCSF++ in the near future.
+At the moment neither PhyloCSF nor PhyloCSF++ have a tool to compute this model, but we are planning to include it into PhyloCSF++ in the near future.

 Motivation
 ^^^^^^^^^^